 It’s still early days for electric cars but Nio’s EP9, powered solely by batteries and electric motors, has already outperformed the best internal combustion machines.

-It’s new time is also substantially faster than the current production car lap record, the 6:52.01 set by the Lamborghini Huracán LP 640-4 Performante last fall.
-Yes, with only 16 destined for production, the EP9 isn’t regarded as a production car.
-Nio is also yet to release details on the tires used.
+The new time is also substantially faster than the current production car lap record, the 6:52.01 set by the Lamborghini Huracán LP 640-4 Performante last fall.

 All Nio is willing to state is that weather conditions at the ‘Ring were much more favorable during the second attempt compared to last fall when the EP9 clocked a 7:05.12 lap.

 The EP9 is a two-seat, carbon fiber supercar with four electric motors delivering a combined 1,342 horsepower and 1,091 pound-feet of torque.
 It’s capable of 0-60 mph acceleration in less than 2.7 seconds and a top speed of almost 195 mph.

 Its batteries provide a range of 265 miles, albeit during ordinary driving only.
 It’s not clear how they will perform during prolonged track time.